ginobaltazar7/66daysofdata/ChatGPT/readme.md

 Open AI's ChatGPT based Chatbot using Python and Gradio

-OpenAI has trained remarkable language models that are quite impressive at understanding and generating text.
+OpenAI has trained language models that are quite impressive at understanding and generating text.
 This is a short demo of how OpenAI's API provides access to these models and how they can be used to solve tasks involving language processing.

 ### Open in Colab